Relational Schema Mapping Strategies

 Data Validation & Integrity Checks

 Data integrity checks must run before, during, and after ingestion.
 Pre-load validation verifies primary key uniqueness and foreign key referential integrity in the source system.
 During execution, each session.execute_write() call is atomic per chunk, so any failure rolls the transaction back with no partial writes.
-Note that transient errors (e.g., network partitions) are retried automatically, but constraint violations are not retried and propagate to the caller.
+Transient errors (e.g., network partitions) are retried automatically by the driver, but constraint violations (ClientError) are not retried and propagate to the caller.

 Error Handling & Rollback Mechanisms

-Error handling should implement exponential backoff with jitter for transient failures (e.g., Neo4jConnectionError, TransientError).
-Fatal constraint errors (ConstraintViolationError) trigger immediate transaction aborts and alert routing.
-The Python driver’s built-in retry logic can be extended with custom RetryableWork wrappers that log failed payloads to a dead-letter queue for manual reconciliation.
+Error handling should implement exponential backoff with jitter for transient failures (e.g., ServiceUnavailable, TransientError).
+Fatal constraint errors (ConstraintViolationException) trigger immediate transaction aborts and alert routing.
+The Python driver’s built-in retry logic handles transient failures inside execute_write; for failed chunks that must be quarantined, catch the exception, log the payload, and route it to a dead-letter queue.

 Rollback mechanisms rely on Neo4j’s ACID compliance.
 If a chunk fails validation mid-transaction, the entire batch is discarded without partial writes.
 For catastrophic pipeline failures, maintain a versioned snapshot strategy and idempotent MERGE patterns that allow safe re-execution without duplicating nodes or relationships.